nickyiliwang0000/h/projects/project-01.md

 ## Submitting your project

 1. Remove any unneeded files from the project.
-1. Create a repository called `firstNameLastNameProjectOne`
+1. Create a repository called `firstname-lastname-project-one`
 1. Push your files to GitHub.
 1. Submit your repo URL using [the project submission form](https://forms.gle/FQuAaNeSpbTqbwTT8).